Citadels of indiscipline, By Dakuku Peterside

 Students, too, are enmeshed in this web of indiscipline.
 Once viewed as eager knowledge seekers, many now exhibit an alarming detachment from academic pursuits.
 Classrooms often sit half-empty as truancy becomes commonplace.
 Academic dishonesty, including exam malpractice, has been normalised, and 60 per cent of students in a 2020 Exam Ethics Marshals International survey admitted to witnessing or participating in such acts.
 Having cheated through university, these students enter the workforce ill-prepared, perpetuating cycles of incompetence and corruption.

+Reforming Nigerian universities is not simply about improving education but about reclaiming the nation’s future.
+It is about producing leaders who value integrity over shortcuts, competence over mediocrity, and justice over corruption.
+The task is daunting, but it is not impossible.
+The call to action is clear: policymakers, educators, families, and civil society must unite to demand accountability, celebrate ethical leadership, and invest in the moral and intellectual renewal of these institutions.

 Despite the bleakness of the current situation, hope persists.
-The recent actions of the Minister of Education, Dr. Tunji Alausa, notably his zero-tolerance stance on malfeasance, underscore an awareness of the crisis’s severity.
+The recent actions of the Minister of Education, Dr Tunji Alausa, notably his zero-tolerance stance on malfeasance, underscore an awareness of the crisis’ severity.
 His decisive handling of the issues at Nnamdi Azikiwe University reflects a renewed commitment to swiftly addressing indiscipline and maladministration within our hallowed institutions.
-However, intentions and signaling alone will not suffice.
-To effect lasting change, policies must be fortified with robust enforcement mechanisms, including independent oversight bodies to investigate misconduct and safeguard whistleblowers.
+However, intentions and signalling alone will not suffice.
+To effect lasting change, policies must be fortified with robust enforcement mechanisms, including independent oversight bodies, to investigate misconduct and safeguard whistleblowers.

 Nigerian universities are at a crossroads.
 They can continue their descent into moral and intellectual decay or rise once more as citadels of learning and virtue.
 The latter path demands courage, collective effort, and an unwavering commitment to reform.
 It requires recognising that the stakes are nothing less than the nation’s future.